 Regal gardens at the Palace of the Marquises of Fronteira

-The Palace of the Marquises of Fronteira, known as Palácio dos Marqueses de Fronteira in Portuguese, is a remarkable historic palace located in the outskirts of Lisbon, Portugal.
+The Palace of the Marquises of Fronteira, known as Palácio dos Marqueses de Fronteira in Portuguese, is a remarkable historic palace located on the outskirts of Lisbon, Portugal.
 It is a hidden gem that offers visitors a glimpse into the grandeur and opulence of Portuguese nobility.
 The palace showcases impressive architectural features, blending elements of Mannerist and Baroque styles.
 Its stunning facade is adorned with intricate azulejo tiles, depicting scenes from Portuguese history and mythology.

 Take a river cruise in the Tagus River